unknown788/cloud-cli-tool/README.md

 # Cloud Provisioning & Deployment CLI 🚀

+[![Live Demo](https://img.shields.io/badge/Live_Demo-vmlaunch.404by.me-blue?style=for-the-badge&logo=vercel)](http://vmlaunch.404by.me/)

 A Python-based command-line tool that automates the entire lifecycle of cloud infrastructure on Azure.
 This tool provisions a complete VM stack from scratch, deploys a containerized web application, and tears down all resources with a single set of commands.

----

-## ✨ Live Demo

-This recording shows the tool's full workflow:
-1.  `provision`: Building the entire cloud infrastructure.
-2.  `deploy`: Deploying the dynamic web application using Docker.
-3.  `destroy`: Tearing down all cloud resources.

-[![Live Demo](https://img.shields.io/badge/Live_Demo-vmlaunch.404by.me-blue?style=for-the-badge&logo=vercel)](http://vmlaunch.404by.me/)

 ---